dmahugh/scs-draw/README.md

 ### SETDRAW.COM
 This is a standalone executable that modifies DRAW.COM to specify a default printer from among the 10 supported dot-matrix and daisy-wheel printers.

+### EXTRACT.COM
+A standalone utility that extracts bitmap graphics from PrintMaster image libraries and puts them in SCS-Draw image libraries.

 ### User's Guide.pdf
 A scanned PDF of the 88-page printed user manual for Draw 1.0.